 While Diametrically Composed revels in the exuberance of being a mother and an artist, the work also confronts the notion that motherhood and professional life can be limiting factors in their interaction, in ways that fatherhood and professional life are not necessarily.
 The work aims to artistically probe and unpack this double standard.

 The artists of Diametrically Composed are mothers and renown artists in their field.
-They include composers Paola Prestini, Sarah Kirkland Snider and Valerie Coleman, multi-dimensional mezzo-soprano and composer Alicia Hall Moran, flutist/composer Allison Loggins-Hull and pianist Gabriela Martinez.
+They include composers Paola Prestini, Sarah Kirkland Snider and Jessica Meyer, multi-dimensional mezzo-soprano and composer Alicia Hall Moran, flutist/composer Allison Loggins-Hull and pianist Gabriela Martinez.
 Their contributions reflect personal experiences, exploring diverse themes related to being a mother and an artist.
 Diametrically Composed reaches beyond the typical flute and piano recital, providing an immersive performance experience incorporating recited text, narratives and points-of-view of mothers from varied artistic professions.

 Diametrically Composed will premiere in NYC in the 2018-19 season, followed by touring through 2020 and beyond.
 The music of Diametrically Composed will be released as an album, with a portion of proceeds going to organizations that serve to empower women.